-Judge wants Malawi’s defilement law changed to protect boy child
+Judge wants Malawi defilement law changed to protect boy child

 The girl also confirmed this during cross-examination and further confirmed that Gondwe was the third boy she had slept with.
 She also revealed that her parents met the boy and had started a process for the two to get married.

-Blantyre Senior Resident Magistrate Elijah Blackboard Dazilikwiza Pachalo Daniels acquitted the boy on the charge of defilement based on the defence.
+Malawi’s Blantyre Senior Resident Magistrate Elijah Blackboard Dazilikwiza Pachalo Daniels acquitted the boy on the charge of defilement based on the defence.

 The state took the matter to the High Court for review and Judge Chima on 25 October, 2021 ruled that the acquittal was a right one.

-Chima, in the judement, has called on lawmakers to review the defilement law in such a way that it accomplishes its intention of preventing grown men from taking advantage of girls.
+Chima, in the judgment, has called on lawmakers to review the defilement law in such a way that it accomplishes its intention of preventing grown men from taking advantage of girls.

 “The way other countries such as Canada and South Africa have done it is to make available a defence of consent in a situation where the accused and the complainant are close in age and where the complainant is at least a certain age, say twelve or fourteen years, and the accused is no older than say, five years than the complainant,” said Chima.